 Under IFRS, derivatives including derivatives designated as hedge instruments are measured at fair value.
-The recognition of changes in fair value is recorded in the income statement except for effective cash flow hedges, of which the changes in fair value are deferred in equity until the effect of the underlying transaction is recognised in the Statement of Income.
+The recognition of changes in fair value is recorded in the income statement except for effective cash flow hedges, of which the changes in fair value are deferred in equity until the effect of the underlying transaction is recognised in the statement of income.

 The SCO provides limited guidance on accounting for derivatives and hedging, though in concept fair value accounting is permitted for derivatives with observable price in an active market.
-For the remaining types of derivatives, the principle of prudence generally requires that unrealised losses are recorded in the Statement of Income and unrealised gains are deferred.
-Prior to the adoption of the new SCO, derivative instruments were measured at the lower of cost or net realisable value with a portfolio basis allowed whereby when the net realisable value was below zero, a provision for loss would be recognised in the Statement of Income with a corresponding liability in the Statement of Financial Position.
+For the remaining types of derivatives, the principle of prudence generally requires that unrealised losses are recorded in the statement of income and unrealised gains are deferred.